This post may contain affiliate links. Please read my full disclosure policy here.

 Routines are awesome for moms.
 They help us automate a lot of the tasks that we need to do.
-They save us time by eliminating minutes spent making decisions.
-They help our kids know what to expect.
-They help ensure all the tasks that we want to do get done.
-They help keep us sane.
+Routines save us time by eliminating minutes spent making decisions.
+They help our kids know what to expect and help ensure all the tasks that we want to do get done.
+Routines keep us sane.

-This is a sign for me that it’s time to shake things up—to look for a new dinner recipe, a new T-shirt, or a new task for Thursday mornings.
-Routines are wonderful and useful, but when they stop serving you, shake ‘em up.
+This is a sign for me that it’s time to shake things up—to make a new chore schedule, grab a new T-shirt, or move tacos to Thursday.
+Routines are wonderful and useful, but when they stop serving you, change ’em.

 Change your surroundings

-When my kids are bored/restless/cranky/fighting-like-cats-and-dogs, I will often send them to play outside.
+When my kids are bored/restless/cranky/fighting-like-feral-animals, I will often send them to play outside.
 Typically, within minutes of changing the scenery, they are all smiles and full of energy.

 If you’re feeling like motherhood is boring, try making some small (or big!) changes to your environment.